-^{} In accordance with FASB ASC Subtopic 820-10, "Fair Value Measurement - Overall", certain investments that are measured at fair value using the net asset value per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.
+^{}In accordance with FASB ASC Subtopic 820-10, "Fair Value Measurement - Overall", certain investments that are measured at fair value using the net asset value per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.
 The fair value amounts presented in the tables are intended to permit reconciliation of the fair value hierarchy to the amounts presented in the Statements of Net Assets Available for Benefits.

-The CCTs held by the Plan are the Vanguard Target Retirement Trusts and Vanguard Institutional Trusts.
+The CCTs held by the Plan are the Vanguard Retirement Trusts, as well as BlackRock, Geode Capital Management, PIMCO and State Street Institutional Trusts.

-Note 5-Employee Stock Ownership Plan
+Note 5--Employee Stock Ownership Plan

 All ConocoPhillips Stock held by the Plan is considered part of the ESOP.
 This includes the ConocoPhillips Stock Fund and the ConocoPhillips Leveraged Stock Fund.
-The ConocoPhillips Stock Fund contains shares of ConocoPhillips Stock purchased with active employee contributions, Company contributions, dividends reinvested in participant accounts, and shares allocated to participant accounts as a result of allocations other than those purchased with the proceeds of acquisition loans.
+The ConocoPhillips Stock Fund contains shares of ConocoPhillips Stock purchased with active employee contributions, company contributions, dividends reinvested in participant accounts, and shares allocated to participant accounts as a result of allocations other than those purchased with the proceeds of acquisition loans.
 The ConocoPhillips Leveraged Stock Fund primarily contains shares of ConocoPhillips Stock that were purchased with the proceeds of acquisition loans and allocated to participant accounts.
 Participants may direct that these contributions be exchanged from the ConocoPhillips Stock Fund and the ConocoPhillips Leveraged Stock Fund into other investment funds at any time.

-Note 6-Tax Status
+Note 6--Tax Status

-The Plan received a determination letter from the Internal Revenue Service (IRS) dated June 6, 2017, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the Code) and, therefore, the related trust is exempt from taxation.
+The Plan received a determination letter from the IRS dated June 6, 2017, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the Code) and, therefore, the related trust is exempt from taxation.
 Subsequent to our submission to the IRS for the determination letter, the Plan has been amended and restated.
+A new determination letter application was submitted for the Plan during 2022, and a response is pending from the IRS.

 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
 The plan administrator has indicated it will take the necessary steps to maintain the qualified status of the Plan under applicable provisions of the Code.

 Accounting principles generally accepted in the United States require plan management to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The Committee has analyzed the tax positions taken by the Plan, and has concluded that there are no uncertain positions taken or expected to be taken.
+The Committee has analyzed the tax positions taken by the Plan and has concluded that there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.

-Note 7-Party-in-Interest Transactions
+Note 7--Party-in-Interest Transactions

 Certain of the Plan's assets are invested in ConocoPhillips Stock.
 Because ConocoPhillips is the ultimate parent of the Company, transactions involving ConocoPhillips Stock qualify as party-in-interest transactions.
-In addition, certain investments of the Plan are in shares of mutual funds and CCTs managed by Vanguard.
-Because Vanguard served as the Plan's trustee through December 31, 2019, these transactions also qualify as party-in-interest transactions.
-All of these types of transactions are exempt from the prohibited transaction rules.
+These types of transactions are exempt from the prohibited transaction rules.

-Note 8-Plan Termination
+Note 8--Plan Termination